ap0nia/eden-query/clean-docs/docs/eden-query/index.md

 #### Reasoning

-It is challenging to implement it the same way as the official one because Svelte has unique constraints and I am not fully confident in the heuristics used to determine if a function call is for a path param vs. the actual request.
+- Svelte (4) has unique constraints for handling reactivity in svelte-query properly.
+- I'm not fully confident in the heuristics used to distinguish between function calls for path parameters vs. hooks.

-Read the implementation notes [here](/eden-query/overview#implementing-treaty-params).
+It may be possible, and you can read my implementation notes [here](/eden-query/overview#implementing-treaty-params).

 ## Comparison with tRPC